• Skip to main content

 Find it: Amazon

 This totally irreverent card game is a total riot!
 Players build chimerical beasts out of hilariously grotesque body parts in order to be prepared for a surprise war against the baby armies!
 Sounds totally crazy, right?
 Well, it is.
-But also a great opportunity to laugh yourself silly with your tweens and teens.
+However, it's also a great opportunity to laugh yourself silly with your tweens and teens.

 Throw Throw Burrito